NIRALUser/ds-analysis/README.md

 #### SOM Analysis

-The `down_syndrome_som` notebook can be run to produce the SOM clustering and the CSV of samples alongside their cluster IDs.
+The `build-som-plots` notebook can be run to produce the SOM clustering and the CSV of samples alongside their cluster IDs.
 This csv is used by the `roi_correlation_analysis` notebook

 #### Heatmap Plotting